Cynthia Beath: Education

+Career

 Beath started her career in private industry, where she held positions in information systems development and in consultancy.
 She was appointed Professor at the Department of Information, Risk and Operations Management at the McCombs School of Business.
 She is also affiliated with the MIT Center for Information Systems Research.

 Beath received a Fulbright Scholar award in 1993; a Decision, Risk, and Management Science Program (DRMS) Program Grant of the National Science Foundation in 1998; and an Advanced Practices Council (APC) grant from the Society for Information Management (SIM) in 2006.

 Her research interests are in the fields of information system (development, implementation, management and maintenance) and information services, particularly the design of organizations and the management of vendor-client relationships.

+Beath has served the Association for Information Systems since 1983, when it was still the ICIS Women's Breakfast.
+Her previous roles within the association includes Region 1 Representative, Vice President of Publications, and Vice President of Meetings and Conferences.

 Selected publications

 Beath authored and co-authored many publications in her field of expertise.
 Books: